latouchek/Vagrant-Nginx-Cluster/README.md

 # Testing the cluster

-loadbalancer listen on port 80 forwarded to port 8080 on the host.
+Nginx loadbalancer listens on port 80 forwarded to port 8080 on the host.

 - testlb.sh can be used to test servers are properly loadbalanced (Usage: ./testlb.sh hostname number of requests)
 - eg: